 After reaching his 60th birthday in July 2010, Priestley scaled down his travels on the PDC circuit as he moved with typical grace into retirement.

-Administrators Dick Allix and Tommy Cox saw their roles in the formation and success of the Professional Darts Corporation recognised with induction into the PDC Hall of Fame in 2010.
+Administrators Dick Allix and the late Tommy Cox saw their roles in the formation and success of the Professional Darts Corporation recognised with induction into the PDC Hall of Fame in 2010.

 The duo were initially involved in darts as player managers during the 1980s and 1990s, looking after the likes of Eric Bristow, Jocky Wilson and Phil Taylor.